Granville County License Hearing Guide

 Special Programs

-• Ignition Interlock Device Program: As mentioned earlier, you may be required to install an IID in your vehicle as a condition of obtaining a hardship license or reinstating your license after a DUI conviction.
+Ignition Interlock Device (IID) Program: As mentioned above, you may be required to install an IID in your vehicle as a condition of obtaining a hardship license or reinstating your license after a DUI conviction.
+Occupational License: This is another name for a restricted driving privilege.

 Frequently Asked Questions